JetBrains/intellij-sdk-docs/topics/basics/error_reporting.md

 Use `ErrorReportSubmitter` when the user should explicitly submit the report, when the plugin needs the user comment, when a custom privacy notice or account-aware reporting is required, or when the backend expects a richer user-facing reporting flow.

+Use `ErrorReportSink` when:
-Use `ErrorReportSink` when the plugin should observe failures even if the user does nothing, when the goal is telemetry, counting, alerting, or best-effort backend forwarding, or when automatic freeze visibility is important.
+- the plugin should observe failures even if the user does nothing
+- the goal is telemetry, counting, alerting, or best-effort backend forwarding
+- automatic freeze visibility is important

 Use both APIs when the plugin needs background observability during normal usage and also a richer user-driven reporting path for manual submission.